 In a recent professional development day, we were asked to begin by brainstorming the qualities of a good teacher.

-If you’ve ever been in a staff room, I’m sure you’ll agree this question sparked a lot of engaged discussion.
+If you’ve ever been in a staff room, I’m sure you’ll agree this question sparked a lot of engaged discussions.
 Teachers aren’t shy about sharing their opinions on these matters, I’ve found.

 Well, at the end of the activity I slyly tucked away the flip chart paper on which we scribbled all our notes, knowing it’d be a great idea for my blog post topic of the week.

 So, below, for all you teachers (and I’m sure university students!) out there brainstorming qualities of a great teacher – look no further!

 Qualities of a Good Teacher